 Please feel free to explore my constantly expanding series of health and nutrition programmes, each of which has been designed from the ground up with a specific health goal in mind.

-My regular blog posts discuss current health and nutrition issues.
-I weigh up the science against the fads and the hype, to bring you informative, bite-size articles that you can really use to take control of your own health.
-Please visit my blog page to get started.
+My regular articles discuss current health and nutrition issues.
+I weigh up the science against the fads and the hype, to bring you informative articles that you can really use to take control of your own health.
+Please visit my articles page to get started.

 RECENT INSTAGRAM POSTS

 MAGAZINE ARTICLES BY TRACY

 Nutritional Therapy applies nutrition science in the promotion of health.
 It seeks peak performance and optimum health, utilising dietary intervention where appropriate and the sensible use of dietary supplements.
 It supports recovery from ill health and alleviates a wide range of conditions.
 Nutritional Therapists and nutritionists work alongside numerous other healthcare practitioners and G.P.s, always referring a client to a medical practitioner where necessary.
 Nutritional Therapy can aid in the prevention of disease and it can provide support for anyone with an existing chronic condition.

 My London nutritional therapy consultations focus on an overall assessment of the client with questions on health issues and dietary and lifestyle habits, beginning as far back as childhood.
 Interactions between nutrients, food, genetics, environmental and lifestyle factors are considered.
 The recommended protocol is client-centred and is aimed at influencing long term health concerns.
 It identifies nutritional imbalances, which may be contributing towards a client’s health concerns.
 Protocols may include a combination of dietary recommendations, nutritional supplements, exercise, stress-management techniques and various lifestyle considerations.
 I am a registered Nutritional Therapist CNHC and a registered nutritionist mBANT.